Abandoned Olympic Venues

 Everyone knows someone who lives only for the moment, who rarely looks to the future in terms of financial or career plans.
 One could compare the 2008 Olympics as that person.
 Officials admitted that the organizers failed to consider long term uses for such purpose specific venues.
 The games were truly historic, the first Chinese hosted Olympics.
 Naturally the Chinese wanted to send a statement to the world, that they would spare no expense regardless of the lone term consequences.

 Communist China's natural fear of large crowds also contributes to the infrequent use of much of the park.
-The famous Bird's Nest stadium so infrequently used that it's management team estimates that it would take 30 years to recuperate the $480 million building cost.
+The famous Bird's Nest stadium so infrequently used that its management team estimates that it would take 30 years to recuperate the $480 million it cost to build it.
 The Water Cube, built next door, is barely breaking even and is only doing so with government funding.

-Other venues have been completely abandoned.
-Venues like the kayaking course, volleyball stadium, and the rowing course rot away.
+Other venues have been completely abandoned, like the kayaking course, volleyball stadium, and the rowing course.

 After putting Russia back on the map with the most expensive winter games in history, the venues at Sochi now sit silent.
 Built to serve not only the Olympics in 2014, but as Russia's center for international events for the foreseeable future.
 At least that was President Putin's ideal plan.
 But as the region slowly deteriorates into civil unrest, Soshi sits idle, adding yet another site to the list of abandoned Olympic venues.

-With problems rivaling Sochi in the weeks leading up to the games, incomplete buildings, contaminated water.
+With problems rivaling Sochi in the weeks leading up to the games with incomplete buildings and contaminated water just the tip of the iceberg.
 Hell, the Australian team even refused to move into the Olympic village.
 Can't forget how the swimming pool turned green either.
-If these are bad omens for the campus after the games, then nobody should be surprised that less than a year after the games, the stadiums are joining ever growing League of the Ruins.
+If these are bad omens for the campus after the games, then nobody should be surprised that less than a year after the games, the stadiums have joined the ever growing League of Ruins.